Skip to main content

 Nature at Home Certification Program

-The Nature at Home Certification Program was developed to educate and encourage people on the best land stewardship practices for making their growing spaces nurturing for plants, insects, birds and other wildlife.
+Through the Nature at Home Certification Program, Extension helps New Hanover County residents incorporate conservation practices into their landscaping.
+The program was developed to educate and inspire people on the best land stewardship practices for making their growing spaces nurturing for native plants, insects, birds, and other wildlife.
 From backyards to front porches, the potential to transform your outdoor living spaces is boundless.
-Working towards greater biodiversity helps pollinators like birds, bees and butterflies flourish.
-Thanks to the Cape Fear Audubon Society for collaborating with the Extension Master Gardener volunteer program of New Hanover County to develop this initiative.
+Working towards greater biodiversity helps pollinators like birds, bees, and butterflies flourish.
+Eligible applicants receive initial property assessments from Extension Master Gardener volunteers who can advise the client as they work towards implementing the practices necessary to receive a Nature at Home Certification.

 Read through the seven Nature at Home Practices here.